 GMU Early Identification Program: An ACPS Partnership

-We are proud to be celebrating our exceptional EIP Class of 2020!
+We are proud to becelebrating our exceptional EIP Class of 2020!

 Why Apply if Nominated?

 - After-school academic mentoring support sessions (AMP) with EIP alumni undergraduate and graduate students for a total of approximately 18 weeks during the fall and spring semesters; this allows students to get 1:1 support and mentoring by college students, thus, providing an opportunity for networking and more informal learning about college life.
 Students can work in course-alike groups and collaborate on homework and projects during this time.
-Student also gain valuable insight from mentors and other EIP students.
+Students also gain valuable insight from mentors and other EIP students.

-- Monthly Saturday events that include STEM-FUSION learning, parent workshops, service learning, and grade appropriate support for college planning, financial aid and scholarship guidance, and college entrance test practice; during this time, students and families are learning "the hidden curriculum" or processes and procedures that make higher education and college a reality.
+- Monthly Saturday events that include STEM-FUSION learning, parent workshops, service learning, and grade-appropriate support for college planning, financial aid and scholarship guidance, and college entrance test practice; during this time, students and families are learning "the hidden curriculum" or processes and procedures that make higher education and college a reality.
 GMU works hard to build up the family dynamic and to educate the parents/guardians about the college-going process in the U.S. and further explains the benefits that a post-secondary degree and/or certificate can bring to the entire family.

 - Summer Academy course support where students have three weeks of intense learning on campus in the same rigorous Standards of Learning (SOL) courses designated for their fall schedule, thus, leading to exposure of new content ahead of time; this takes place during the first three weeks of ACPS summer school, typically during the month of July.
-Students network with other students across the participating counties, attend class together on GMU's campus for the full three week programming, and even take part in a career day offsite with local businesses.
-During this time, students are also exposed to a multitute of new research, career labs, and GMU faculty who are constantly modernizing career fields and currently making true global contributions.
+Students network with other students across the participating counties, attend class together on GMU's campus for the full three-week programming, and even take part in a career day offsite with local businesses.
+During this time, students are also exposed to a multitude of new research, career labs, and GMU faculty who are constantly modernizing career fields and currently making true global contributions.

 What are the benefits if I Decide to Apply to GMU?